Load CellGraphs

 - load_as

-Choose how the cell graph should be represented (see details below)
+Choose how the cell graph should be represented.
+This option has no effect when

 - chunk_size